Jealousy (X Japan album): Reception

-Jealousy is generally positively received.
-Alexey Eremenko, of Allmusic, said that "it's a nice document of pre-grunge heavy music, sporting thin production, twin guitars, and glam rock aplomb, but having more to it than just being a Winger imitation".
-Although it goes "through a good deal of quasi-epics and Yngwie Malmsteen-inspired neo-classical leads on the album, only to lapse back again into a hard 'n' heavy frenzy", he criticized this because of how important he finds lyrics and guitar leads.
-The song "Desperate Angel", which "could be a huge metal hymn", instead "becomes an annoyingly memorable heavy pop hit".
-Eremenko, who rated the album three and a half out of five stars, concluded that the remarkable thing about the album is that "for all its hair metal backbone, it's a pretty diverse record", and although "it's quite ballad-heavy", "the slower songs neither bog it down nor sound the same, thanks to good piano and acoustic guitar work as well as clever arrangements".
+Alexey Eremenko of Allmusic called the album "a nice document of pre-grunge heavy music, sporting thin production, twin guitars, and glam rock aplomb".
+He wrote that on it, X go through a good amount of "quasi-epics and Yngwie Malmsteen-inspired neo-classical leads on the album, only to lapse back again into a hard 'n' heavy frenzy."
+He criticized "Desperate Angel", which he feels could have been a huge metal hymn, for instead becoming an "annoyingly memorable heavy pop hit" in the vein of Def Leppard.
+Eremenko, who rated the album three and a half out of five stars, concluded that the remarkable thing about Jealousy is that "for all its hair metal backbone, it's a pretty diverse record", and that despite being ballad-heavy, "the slower songs neither bog it down nor sound the same, thanks to good piano and acoustic guitar work as well as clever arrangements".